Mickie4/Milestone-Project1/README.md

   <img src="assets/images/tinypng.png" alt="Tiny PNG "/>
 </p>

+# Visual Identity

+- The logo was created by me using [Sketch](https://www.sketch.com/)
+- All the images were downloaded from [Unsplash](https://unsplash.com/
+- All the videos were downloaded from [Pexels](https://www.pexels.com/)
+- The Favicon was made by me using [Sketch](https://www.sketch.com/)
+- I used the library from [Hover.css](https://ianlunn.github.io/Hover/) for some of the effects.
+- I used the animation library from [Vivify](http://vivify.mkcreative.cz/) for some of the elements.
+- All the fonts came from [Google Fonts](https://fonts.google.com/)

 # User stories

 -	As a user I want to be able to see who Valentina has worked with in the past to verify her experience.